 Centers for Disease Control and Prevention (CDC): Fact sheet about HPV-related diseases in men, including signs and symptoms, and HPV vaccination recommendations for males

-Call to Action by leading public health organizations urging healthcare professionals to be stronger advocates for HPV vaccination to prevent related cancers
+Call to Action by NFID and other leading public health organizations urging healthcare professionals to be stronger advocates for HPV vaccination to prevent related cancers

 National Foundation for Infectious Diseases (NFID): PSA highlighting HPV as a cause of throat cancer in males; includes a strong recommendation for vaccination to prevent HPV infection

 Centers for Disease Control and Prevention (CDC): Visual infographic featuring top facts about HPV and HPV vaccination